MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 Traditionally, VDI solutions only work when the endpoint is connected to the internet.
 But what happens when the internet or power is unavailable?

 To support business continuity and keep employees productive, Surface devices can easily augment the virtual desktop experience with offline access to files, Microsoft 365 and third-party applications.
-Traditional apps like Microsoft Office, available across .x86, x64, Universal Windows Platform, ARM platforms, enable users to stay productive in “offline mode.”
+Traditional apps like Microsoft Office, available across multiple platforms (x86, x64, Universal Windows Platform, ARM) enable users to stay productive in offline mode.
 Files from the virtual desktop cloud environment can be synced locally on Surface using OneDrive for Business for offline access as well.
-You can have the confidence that all locally “cached” information is up-to-date and secure.
+You can have the confidence that all locally cached information is up-to-date and secure.

 In addition to adding support for offline access to apps and files, Surface devices are designed to optimize collaborative experiences like Microsoft Teams “On-Device.”
 Although some VDI solutions support the use of Teams through a virtual session, users can benefit from the more optimized experience provided by a locally installed instance of Teams.
 Localizing communications and collaboration apps for multimedia channels like voice, video, live captioning allows organizations to take full advantage of Surface devices’ ability to provide optimized Microsoft 365 experiences.
 The emergence of Surface AI or “AI-on-device” brings new capabilities to life, such as eye gaze technology that adjusts the appearance of your eyes so the audience sees you looking directly at the camera when communicating via video.